American Knife and Tool Institute

 In the case of Richards v.
 Commonwealth, 443 S.E.
 2d 177 (1994), the court held that a knife “sticking one-half to three-quarters of an inch out of Richards’s right back pants pocket” was not concealed.
 The knife was inoperable as a “switchblade,” and the blade was fixed in the open position.
 Richards was convicted and pursued an appeal.
 The prosecution argued unsuccessfully that the knife was either a “spring knife” or a “ballistic knife.”
 The Court’s decision suggests that since it was not a functioning “switchblade” or “ballistic knife, the appearance was not deceptive.
 It was not a statutorily restricted knife disguised as an unrestricted type.
 It was not completely hidden and recognizable as a knife.
 Accordingly, it was not concealed.

-Whether a knife is concealed will in almost all instances be a question of fact for the jury or the judge in a non-jury proceeding.
+In almost all instances, whether a knife is concealed will be a question of fact for the jury or the judge in a non-jury proceeding.

 Location-Based Restrictions

 18.2-308.1.
-Possession of firearm, stun weapon, or other weapon on school property prohibited; penalty, includes an additional restriction for any knife except a pocketknife have a folding metal blade of less than three inches in length.
+Possession of a firearm, stun weapon, or other weapon on school property is prohibited; the penalty includes an additional restriction for any knife except a pocketknife to have a folding metal blade of less than three inches in length.
 This section also applies to airports and courthouses.

 Brandishing